 We zip back to All-American Steel Factory.
 Rorschach 2.0 is holding the Green Lantern.
 Rorschach 2.0 asks Johnny, “Tell us.
 Explain.
 What is Lantern?”
 We see a moth flying into the glowing Green Lantern.
 End of story.

-We then get a two page extra of a news article about the rise of the Metahuman-American.
+We then get a two-page extra news article about the rise of the Metahuman-American.
 It spotlights Metamorpho, Doc Dread, Element Girl, Stingaree, Lady Clayface, Man-Bat, Firestorm, and Killer Frost.

 The Good: Geoff Johns returned to form with Doomsday Clock #5.
 This issue was a brilliant read that is much like the stories that issues #1–3 delivered.
 It is great to see Johns back on track and firing on all cylinders once again with this big event.

-The biggest takeaway from Doomsday Clock #5 is how Johns’ writing is simply on another level compared to most every other writer working for Marvel and DC at this point.
+The biggest takeaway from Doomsday Clock #5 is how Johns’s writing is simply on another level compared to almost every other writer working for Marvel and DC at this point.
 Johns continues to amaze me with the complex and immersive story that he is weaving on Doomsday Clock.

 The pacing in Doomsday Clock #5 is perfect.
-To be sure, Johns is employing a slow burn approach to this story.
+To be sure, Johns is employing a slow-burn approach to this story.
 However, Doomsday Clock #5 is not meandering or slow.
 Johns shepherds the story forward with a clear purpose in mind.
-The story builds in a measured and controlled pace before ramping at the climactic final 1/3 of this issue.
+The story builds at a measured and controlled pace before ramping at the climactic final 1/3 of this issue.

 The plotting in Doomsday Clock #5 is amazing.
 The large number of plot lines that Johns is juggling is amazing.
-The incredible amount of detail that Johns is crafting into each plot line is equally stunning.
+The incredible amount of detail that Johns is crafting into each plotline is equally stunning.
 Johns is creating a story that is rich and nuanced.
-Johns is delivering a story that has multiple levels which demands the reader to read Doomsday Clock #5 multiple times in order to catch everything that Johns is conveying with each scene.
-Nothing is simply as it seems.
-Nearly every panel has double meaning.
+Johns is delivering a story that has multiple levels which demand the reader to read Doomsday Clock #5 multiple times in order to catch everything that Johns is conveying with each scene.
+Nothing is as simple as it seems.
+Nearly every panel has a double meaning.